-Warning!
-Altering a deal will change the time priority of the deal in the Que. because time stamp of the altered deals will bear the time of alteration.

-[About Contracts]

-[LINK to Legal Documents Page]
+[Contracts]

+EnronEAuctions Contracts Infrastructure [H2]

-The contractual structure for EnronEAuction in EnronOnline Auctions is similar to that of EnronOnline.
+The contractual structure for EnronEAuction is similar to that of EnronOnline and Enron EnBank Auctions.

-In order to access the Auctions system and have the ability to make submissions, you must have an EnronEAuction Master User or Subuser Account.
-In order to obtain a Master User Account, you must complete an EnronEAuction Password Application and Registration Form.
-These can be downloaded from the Registration page in EnronEAuction.
+In order to access the Auctions system and have the ability to make submissions, you must have a Master User or Subuser Account.
+In order to obtain a Master User Account, you must complete a Password Application and Registration Form.
+These can be downloaded from the main Registration page in EnronOnline.
+If you wish to have transaction access to the Auctions site only, please select “Auctions Only” on the Password Application.
 Once Enron receives your Password Application and Registration Form, successful processing will result in the issue of a Master User ID.
-A Master User can accept the Electronic Trading Agreement (ETA) within EnronEAuction.
+A Master User can accept the Auctions Trading Agreement (ATA) within EnronEAuction.
 If your company has already transacted any commodities with EnronOnline, then these steps have already been completed.

-A Master User or a can accept the General Terms and Conditions (GTC) for EnronEAuction and submit bids via EnronEAuction.
-To grant a Subuser access to EnronEAuction auctions, the Master User must go into the EnronEAuction Administration screen and grant Execute status for EnronEAuction Auctions to the Subuser.
+A Master User or a Subuser can accept the General Terms and Conditions (GTC) for EnronEAuction and submit bids via EnronEAuction.
+To grant a Subuser access to EnronEAuctions, the Master User must go into the EnronOnline Administration screen and grant Execute status for EnronEAuctions to the Subuser.

 The EnronEAuction General Terms and Conditions (GTC) are the general contractual provisions that govern the EnronEAuction services.
 This GTC is similar in structure to the General Terms and Conditions used for the Products in the Quotes section of EnronOnline and is discussed further below.